 Experience and Qualifications

-I am an accredited registered member of the National Counselling Society, having trained at Heartwood College in Dartington to gain my level 4 Advanced diploma in therapeutic counselling.
+I am an accredited registered member of the National Counselling Society and I abide by their ethical code of practice.
+I trained at Heartwood College in Dartington to gain my level 4 Advanced Diploma in Therapeutic Counselling and my level 6 Advanced Specialist Diploma in Clinical Supervision.

 I have further training in Post Traumatic Stress Disorder, Advanced Psychotherapy, Mindfulness, Mental Health and Wellbeing, Pre-Bereavement and Safeguarding.

-I have been a Cruse Bereavement volunteer since 2010 and I am a Cruse Supervisor for South Devon and Plymouth area.
+2010-20 I have been a Cruse Bereavement volunteer, Cruse Supervisor, and a national Cruse trainer.

 A little more on me